 |---|---|---|

-Choose one vegetarian protein you like and make it a default.
-Pair it with vegetables and high-fiber carbs, and use Fuel to check that you are meeting protein consistently.
-Vegetarian eating is easiest when it is planned around what you add, not what you remove.
+Pick one vegetarian protein you actually like and make it a daily default.
+Pair it with vegetables and a high-fiber carb.
+Set a protein target in Fuel and check in weekly.
+If you are transitioning, walk through the 4-week plan above rather than flipping the switch overnight.
+Vegetarian eating is easiest when you plan around what you add (protein, iron pairings, B12 sources) rather than what you remove.